GavrieliYovel/Core-Team-Final-Assignment/README.md

 ## User Guide - SDK
 ### Before
   1. All the function need to be async await functions
+  2. Before callExperiment and declareGoal use get method to use experimentId for them.

 ### Setup
   1. const ABTestSDK = require('shenkar-abtest')